EdwinWalela/edwinwalela/content/posts/express-route-handling.md

        		  ...
 ```

-Parameters in express are defined using the following syntax:
+Parameters in Express are defined using the following syntax:

 `:parameter-name`